 The trouble I find with Dublin is that no matter how hard you work, you always play harder.
 Starting afresh in a new college is one thing, but arguably the most significant education you can expect to receive during your time in this city is learning what constitutes a good pint.
 And where to find one.

 Enter me stage left (because my left is my good side), and voila: I present to you a comprehensive guide to the ins and outs of Dublin City.
 So, you want to know where you can fuel up on that magic espresso that’s going to keep the peepers open during your 9am lecture?
 Do you want to know where you can truly pig it out as a vegan?
-Where can you get your 7UP served to you in a fancy gin glass with summer fruit ‘cause you’re classy?
-Or where you can go for that emergency pee without having to fork over two whole euros to the security guard who’s definitely judging you right now?
+Where can you get your 7UP served in a fancy gin glass with summer fruit ‘cause you’re classy?
+Or where you can go for that emergency pee without having to fork over two whole euros to the security guard (who’s definitely judging you right now)?

 Well, look no further, friends: Katie’s got you covered.

 They say coffee is the elixir of life and, luckily for us, Dublin is full of it!
 Every nook and cranny is decorated with latte art, so you needn’t worry about ever going thirsty.

 I was never a morning person before I met Dublin.
 But I must say there’s nothing quite like the smell of freshly baked pastries and traffic pollutants in the morning.
 The only thing that could rival it?
 The aromatic embrace of that first-morning brew from Two Pups Coffee.
 Nestled right into the south corner of Francis Street, this little coffee house is a fan favourite amongst BIMM students for its delicious, vegan-friendly menu and dog-friendly vibes.